faireai/challenge-airport-travellers-insights-service/README.md

 ### Run with Docker

-*TODO Document how to run the service using Docker.*
+*:pencil2: TODO Document how to run the service using Docker.*

 ## Usage

-*TODO Explain how to use the service and provide examples.*
+*:pencil2: TODO Explain how to use the service and provide examples.*

 The service exposes the endpoint `/api-docs` to get the OpenAPI documentation of the service API.